SCOPE Physician Lead: Dr. Pauline Pariser

 Pauline Pariser was appointed Associate Medical Director and lead for Community Family Practice at UHN in March 2012.Pauline has been in family practice for over 30 years and is the founder and co-lead of the

 Taddle Creek Family Health Team.
-Taddle Creek has been named the lead agency for the Mid-West Toronto Health Link.An assistant professor in the Department of Family and Community Medicine, she is an award-winning teacher and in 2009 was named Family Physician of the Year for the Toronto region.
+Taddle Creek has been named the lead agency for the Mid-West Toronto Health Link.An associate professor in the Department of Family and Community Medicine, she is an award-winning teacher and in 2009 was named Family Physician of the Year for the Toronto region.
 In 2011, the Taddle Creek Family Health Team, under Pauline’s leadership, was recognized by the Ontario College of Family Physicians (OCFP) as Family Practice of the year.

 Other local leadership activity have included Chair of the Health Professional Advisory Board for the Toronto Central LHIN from 2009-2011 and Chair of the Task Group to recommend a primary care model for home-bound seniors under the auspices of the Toronto CCAC.Internist On-Call: Dr. Tara O’BrienTara O’Brien is a general internist and assistant professor at the University of Toronto who works primarily in ambulatory GIM.
 Tara is currently the Medical Director of the Acute Ambulatory Care (AAC) Unit at Women’s College Hospital, a short-stay medical unit which focuses on diagnosis and management of acute medical problems as well as exacerbations of chronic medical illnesses in complex medical patients.
 In addition, Tara is also the medical director of the Virtual Ward which is a new model of care focusing on providing care to high risk patients immediately post discharge to prevent readmissions.Tara completed her MD at University of Alberta, her residency in Internal Medicine at the University of Toronto and a fellowship in Women’s Health and Obstetrical Medicine at Women’s College Hospital.
 As part of the SCOPE project, she hopes to provide support to primary care providers in managing their complex patients with multiple chronic medical conditions in order to help prevent hospitalization of these patients.